 Voices of Denison

-Emily Hopcian ’12 documented a few seconds of each day in her 23rd year of life.
-She shares the experience and the video.
+Emily Hopcian ’12 shot a few seconds of video every day of her 23rd year.
+She has shared her remarkable compilation.

 Daniel Littman ’15 reflects on his time working with other students at the writing center.